The Reverend Nancy L. J. Cox

 The Reverend Nancy Cox came to All Saints’ in the Fall of 2010.
 Previously she served Episcopal congregations in Virginia and Connecticut.
 She graduated from high school in Charleston and earned a degree in Geology and Geophysics from Princeton University.
 She also completed a masters degree in Public Affairs from the LBJ School at the University of Texas in Austin before attending Virginia Theological Seminary in Alexandria, Virginia.
-She has four children: Sam who works in Houston; twins, Tom and Jim, along with her youngest and only daughter Jazzmine, who all attend the University of Oklahoma.
+She has four children: two, Sam and Tom live in Houston; Jim is studying in Tulsa and Jazzmine who lives in Norman, Oklahoma.
 You can email Reverend Nancy by clicking here.